Croatia Traveller

 Dining with Children

 Except for the most upscale establishments, dining in Croatia tends to be a casual affair.
 Some restaurants will offer special children's meals but it's not yet a concept that has become common.
-If it's not on the menu, don't hesitate to ask for for a special kid-friendly dish.
+If it's not on the menu, don't hesitate to ask for a special kid-friendly dish.
 Since small plates of pasta or risotto are standard starters nearly everywhere, you may not need to worry.
 If you're travelling with very small kids, be aware that high chairs are not available.
 Bring a booster seat.

 Getting Around with Children